DEER: Descriptive Knowledge Graph for Explaining Entity Relationships: Evaluation

-Table \ref{table:human_evaluation_extracion} shows the human evaluation results for relation description extraction.
+Table \ref{table:human_evaluation_extracion} shows the human evaluation results for relation description extraction, with an average pairwise Cohen's $\kappa$ of 0.66 (good agreement).
 From the results, we observe that both our explicitness and significance measurements are important to ensure a good relation description.
-In addition, \textit{RDScore} achieves an average rating of 4.20, which means that most of the selected sentences are high-quality relation descriptions, further indicating that the quality of the constructed initial Wiki-DKG is high.
+In addition, \textit{RDScore} achieves an average rating of 4.18, which means that most of the selected sentences are high-quality relation descriptions, further indicating that the quality of Wiki-\deer{}$_0$ is high.

-In Appendix \ref{app:ablation}, we also verify our method indirectly by using relation descriptions extracted with different variants as input for generation.